ravi4ram/Satellite-Tracker/README.md

 * [21Apr2023]
     1. Celestrak error code changed from 'No TLE found' to 'No GP data found'.
 Code modified to accommodate both codes.

+* [31May2023]
+    1. Included satellite 'IRNSS-1J' name and id.
+    2.  celestrak URL changed to https link

 ## To-do list
 * This initial version is ISRO specific and could be modified to fit other agencies.